 You’ve probably heard that red wines do best when kept at “room temperature,” but what does that actually mean?
 Our homes are often 70 degrees or warmer, especially in summer, but that’s too warm to properly preserve a fine wine.
 The ideal storage temperature for red wine is 55 degrees F, although you don’t have to be exact about it.
 Anything between 45 and 65 degrees will be fine for most people’s needs; precision isn’t crucial unless you’re aging wine for many years.
 If you do like being precise, however, a dedicated wine fridge can keep your collection at whatever temperature setting you choose.

 White wines and sparkling wines are refreshing when served quite cold, but their flavors will start to flatten out if you store them below 45 degrees for any length of time.
 Your refrigerator probably maintains low temperatures of 35 to 40 degrees for optimum food storage, so it’s not ideal for storing wine.
-Many white wine lovers take advantage of the dual zone options available in wine and beverage coolers, so that they can keep their white wine bottles at exactly 45 degrees.
+Many white wine lovers take advantage of a wine refrigerator dual zone available in wine and beverage coolers so that they can keep their white wine bottles at exactly 45 degrees.
 Serving white wine in cold glasses can also maintain its temperature while drinking.

 Sunlight is another environmental element that can deteriorate good wine.
 Green bottles provide some protection against UV light rays, but they definitely don’t take care of the entire issue.
 If you have your wine out on a countertop wine rack, you should make certain that it’s not in a place where sunlight can reach it.
 Even fluorescent light bulbs emit small amounts of UV light.
 This is why serious wine collectors keep their wine cellars dark, or put their wine into a dedicated refrigerator.
 Wine coolers come special UV-resistant glass doors, allowing you to see your collection without exposing the bottles to light.